-The University's policies on substance abuse and alcoholic beverages are outlined in the Drug-Free Schools and Communities Act located online at (drexel.edu/studentlife/community-standards/code-of-conduct/Drug-Free Schools and Communities Act/), along with related information on University sanctions for violation of these policies, criminal sanctions for the illegal possession or distribution of drugs and alcohol, health risks of drugs and alcohol, and places to get help concerning the illicit use and abuse of alcohol and drugs.
-Additional policies for employees are located online at: (https://drexel.edu/hr/resources/policies/dupolicies/hr11/
+The University's policies on substance abuse and alcoholic beverages are outlined in the Drug-Free Schools and Communities Act located online at (drexel.edu/studentlife/community-standards/code-of-conduct/Drug Free Schools and Communities Act/), along with related information on University sanctions for violation of these policies, criminal sanctions for the illegal possession or distribution of drugs and alcohol, health risks of drugs and alcohol, and places to get help concerning the illicit use and abuse of alcohol and drugs.
+Additional policies for employees are located online at: (https://drexel.edu/hr/resources/policies/dupolicies/dupolicies/hr11/

-Faculty and staff who have concerns about enforcement of the Alcohol and Other Drugs Policy should contact Human Resources at 215.895.2850.
-Students who have concerns about enforcement of the Alcohol and Other Drugs Policy should contact the Vice President and Dean for Student Life at 215.895.2501.
+Concerns about enforcement of the Alcohol and Other Drugs Policy for faculty and staff should be directed to Human Resources at 215.895.2850.
+Concerns about enforcement of the Alcohol and Other Drugs Policy for students should be directed to the Senior Vice President for Student Success at 215.895.2506.